-The Parkmead Group is a UK and Netherlands focused independent energy group listed on AIM of the London Stock Exchange (AIM: PMG).
-The Group produces from four gas fields in the Netherlands and holds interests in a total of 21 exploration and production blocks.
-Parkmead has significant oil and gas development and exploration opportunities across the UK and Netherlands, including the Diever gas field in the Netherlands, the Greater Perth Area and Skerryvore projects located in the Central North Sea.
+The Parkmead Group is a UK and Netherlands focused independent energy group listed on AlM of the London Stock Exchange (AIM: PMG).
+At 30 June 2023, The Group produces from five gas fields in the Netherlands and holds interests in a total of 16 exploration and production blocks.
+Parkmead has significant oil and gas development and appraisal opportunities across the UK and Netherlands.
 The Group also holds interests in a portfolio of exploration prospects alongside leading international partners.
-The Group also benefits from a portfolio of renewable energy assets including an operational wind farm and a complementary range of energy opportunities.
+The Group benefits from a broad portfolio of renewable energy assets including an operational wind farm and various other alternative energy opportunities.
 Parkmead is headquartered in Aberdeen, Scotland.

-The Company is required by the Companies Act 2006 to set out in this report a review of the business of the Group during the year ended 30 June 2022, the position of the Group at the end of the year and any risks facing the Group.
+The Company is required by the Companies Act 2006 to set out in this report a review of the business of the Group during the year ended 30 June 2023, the position of the Group at the end of the year and any risks facing the Group.
 The information that fulfils these requirements, including discussion of the business and future developments, is set out in the Chairman's Statement and the Strategic Report.